Cairi-S/vegan-Glasgow/documentation/TESTING.md

 *Footer*

-- Clicking the speech bubble icon and ensure it does not load the Contact page, redirecting the user to the Log In screen.
+- Clicking the contact link text and ensure it does not load the Contact page, redirecting the user to the Log In screen.